ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer

-In \cite{yang2020fda} they approach the UDA task in a heuristic fashion, where they assume that the source domain can be adapted by solely swapping the lower frequencies of the two domains while preserving the higher frequencies that contain more relevant information for segmentation.
-However, such an approach works only when indeed the domain gap lies in the swapped frequencies.
-Moreover, this approach requires finding the specific swapping frequencies.

-Another popular technique in domain adaptation is \textit{Adversarial Learning} \cite{ganin2015unsupervised, tzeng2017adversarial, shu2018dirt, kumar2018co}, where a discriminator is trained to distinguish between target domain images and translated source domain images, while the translator (generator) tries to fool the discriminator.
-As a result, the generator learns to map the source images to the target domain.
-In \cite{richter2021enhancing} for instance, they utilize buffers from the simulator used to create the synthetic images for guiding the translation network to generate better looking images.
-This technique outputs good image quality but it fails to preserve image content, and thus preforms poorly when incorporated within a semantic segmentation framework as we show in Section~\ref{sec:results}.
+Another popular strategy in domain adaptation is \textit{Adversarial Learning}. \citet{ganin2015unsupervised, tzeng2017adversarial, shu2018dirt, kumar2018co} use a discriminator to distinguish between target domain images and translated source domain images, where the translator (generator) tries to fool the discriminator.
+As a result, the generator learns to map the source images to the target domain. \citet{richter2021enhancing} utilize buffers from the simulator used to create the synthetic images for guiding the translation network to generate better looking images.
+This technique outputs good image quality but it fails to preserve image content, and thus preforms poorly when incorporated in a semantic segmentation framework as shown in Sec.~\ref{sec:experiment}.